AndreasHGK/AndreasHGK/README.md

 - ⚡ Experienced in PHP and Golang
 - ⚡ Also experienced, but could improve in C#, Python and Javascript
-- ⚡ Minimal experience in Java, C++ and Rust
+- ⚡ Minimal experience in Java, C++, Rust and Typescript

 * 💬 My discord: `AndreasHGK#0001` // `<@229114031133294592>`
 * 💬 Pronouns: any